BenKuhnhaeuser/GPID/README.md

-# GeneParliament-ID: A pipeline for multi-gene DNA barcoding
+# GeneParliamentID: A pipeline for multi-gene DNA barcoding
-GeneParliament-ID pipeline and tutorial
+GeneParliamentID pipeline and tutorial